Rays top Blue Jays, clinch playoff berth | Devdiscourse

 Tommy Pham hit a two-run homer, Austin Meadows added a solo shot, and the visiting Tampa Bay Rays defeated the Toronto Blue Jays 6-2 Friday night to clinch an American League wild-card spot.
 The Cleveland Indians lost 8-2 Friday night to the Washington Nationals, allowing the Rays (96-64) to book a place in the postseason.
-The Oakland A's (96-63) also sealed an AL wild card thanks to Cleveland's loss.
+The A's (96-64) also sealed an AL wild card thanks to Cleveland's loss, though Oakland fell 4-3 at Seattle later Friday night.

 The Rays are headed to the postseason for the first time since 2013.
 Tampa Bay right-hander Tyler Glasnow, making his fourth start since returning from a four-month absence caused by a forearm strain, did not allow a hit and walked two while striking out four in 4 1/3 scoreless innings.